agilecreativity/ebook_renamer/README.md

 [![Gem Version](https://badge.fury.io/rb/ebook_renamer.svg)](http://badge.fury.io/rb/ebook_renamer)

-Simple utility to perform bulk rename of ebook files (epub,mobi,pdf) based on the embedded meta-data (title, author(s)).
+Perform bulk rename of ebook files (epub,mobi,pdf, and any other extensions supported by Calibre) based on the embedded meta-data (title, author(s)).

-### Why do I wrote this gem

-Almost always, when I get an ebook it does not have a good file name.
-This is very annoying as it does not work well when you want to search for it later.

-I wrote this gem just to make it possible to rename multiple ebook files at once using the available meta-data from each file.
-I like to be able to use this on the single folder or recursively from a given folder.

 ### How the file is renamed